vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 This feature is available with Vantage Kubernetes agent `v1.0.30` and later.
 :::

 By default, Vantage enables collection of Node Labels.
-You can optionally enable collection of PVC Labels by setting `VANTAGE_COLLEC_PVC_LABELS=true` in the agent's [Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml).
+You can optionally enable collection of PVC Labels by setting `VANTAGE_COLLECT_PVC_LABELS=true` in the agent's [Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml).
 PVC Labels are collected from persistent volumes associated with pods.

 ### Manifest-Based Deployment Option {#manifest-deploy}